-Wasilla may be equally famous and infamous – well known as the headquarters of the Iditarod Trail Sled Dog Race, it gained a new level of notoriety when Sarah Palin was named as John McCain’s running mate during the 2008 presidential election.
+Wasilla may be equally famous and infamous – well known as the headquarters of the Iditarod Trail Sled Dog Race, it gained a new level of notoriety as the hometown of Sarah Palin, John McCain’s running mate during the 2008 presidential election.

 Things to do

 Just outside of Wasilla is the Iditarod Trail Sled Dog Race Headquarters, a log cabin museum featuring historical displays, video exhibits, photos of past champions, and race paraphernalia.
 A number of Iditarod racers live north of Wasilla and during the summer offer tours of their kennels, mushing demonstrations, and even rides in a sled.

 Located on the Iditarod Trail itself, the Knik Museum and Sled Dog Musher's Hall of Fame is housed in one of the two remaining buildings from Knik's original townsite and was previously used as a pool hall and roadhouse.
 Today the museum features the Sled Dog Musher's Hall of Fame on the second floor and a collection of displays, clothing, furniture, and artifacts from Knik’s earlier days.

 Wasilla serves as a gateway to the alpine adventure and beauty of Hatcher Pass.
 At 3,886 feet in elevation, the pass is above treeline and is a popular destination for its views of the jagged granite peaks of the Talkeetna Mountains, gold mine artifacts, hiking trails, and Independence Mine State Historical Park.
 The 272-acre park preserves the 16 buildings, shafts, and other remains of the Alaska-Pacific Mining Company, one of the leading hard rock gold mines in Alaska before it closed in 1955.